Criminal Justice & the Rule of Law Democracy & Elections Executive Branch Terrorism & Extremism

 Whether one sees such actions as expressions of democracy, insofar as people voted for Trump—who was nothing if not candid about his plans in this area—or democracy-destructive attacks on vulnerable communities, they are hugely consequential for the liberty of literally millions of people.

 But in some areas, what Trump can do—and promises to do—using the presidency’s lawful powers are more frankly anti-democratic.
 I’m not sure exactly how much damage Trump can do to the civil service using an instrument like “Schedule F,” or how likely his efforts are to get tied up in the courts.
-But I have no doubt that he can make life extremely unpleasant for career officials who don’t want to tow the line.
+But I have no doubt that he can make life extremely unpleasant for career officials who don’t want to toe the line.
 Indeed, only last night, two such people got in touch with me thinking about their exit strategies.
 Trump will not have to violate the law to do lasting damage to the federal bureaucracy, and he will do it both with administrative measures like Schedule F and also by other means.
 Last time around, after all, he made individual career officials famous—and endangered their lives—with tweets and speeches and the like.

 And there’s a policy element here too.
-Would you want to be a vaccine specialist working under the watchful eye of Robert F. Kennedy, Jr.?
+Would you want to be a vaccine specialist working under the watchful eye of Robert F. Kennedy Jr.?

 And then there are the places where the lawful powers of the presidency and Trump’s self-dealing, criminal instincts crash into one another.
 Trump has been, once again, admirably candid about his plans to pardon the Jan.
 6 insurrectionists.
 When he tries to do it, you will hear a bunch of arguments that there are limits on his ability to do so.
 Don’t believe a word of it.
 The president can pardon any or all of the Jan.
 6 defendants as he may choose—and he can pardon his co-defendants in the classified documents case too.
 He has, to lay the matter bare, powerful incentive to do both.